Yellen to see Ukraine PM, avoid Russians at global meetings

 Russian finance officials are expected to attend several events virtually, according to a senior Treasury official who spoke on the condition of anonymity to preview plans for the meetings.

-Yellen will participate if a Russian minister is there for a session or two, but will not attend every session, the official said, adding that the presence of Russian officials should not stop the work the U.S. needs to do in the working with members of the Group of 20.
+Yellen will participate if a Russian minister is there for a session or two, but will not attend every session, the official said, adding that the presence of Russian officials should not stop the work the U.S. needs to do with members of the Group of 20 — the world's largest economies.

+There are some sessions the secretary will attend – including the opening, which the Ukrainian finance minister also will attend.
+However, she won’t be participating in a number of the G20 sessions if the Russians are participants.

+President Joe Biden has said Russia should be removed from the G20.

 Yellen is expected to use this week’s meetings to work with allies on efforts to increase economic pressure on Russia while mitigating spillover effects, to call for the implementation of a global minimum tax deal and to address food security issues.